 - Public Health and Social Justice

 Dr. White's research focuses on political economic factors shaping health, health inequities, and health policy.
-Her recent studies examine the impacts of economic globalization, corporations, and trade; FDA regulation of medical devices for women; single payer social movements in the era of Affordable Care Act implementation; and primary preventive approaches to war and militarism.
-She engages sociological theories of knowledge and professions, and scholarship on social movements and social change, to understand how institutions of collectives respond to upstream factors shaping health and social outcomes.
+Her recent studies examine immigration justice and social movements intersectionality at the US-Mexico border; the impacts of economic globalization, corporations, extractive economy, and trade; FDA regulation of gendered medical devices; social movements for single payer health care; and primary preventive approaches to war and militarism.
+She engages sociological theories of knowledge, power, and stratication, and scholarship on social movements and social change, to understand how institutions and collectives respond to upstream factors shaping health and social outcomes.
 Her recent publications appear in the American Journal of Public Health; Journal of Human Rights Practice; Health, Risk, and Society; Education, Citizenship and Social Justice; Interface; Critical Public Health; and Public Health Reports.

-Shelley is also involved in teaching and learning scholarship and serves on the Eastern Sociological Society's Committee on Undergraduate Education, and is a past editor of the American Sociological Association's Teaching/Learning Matters newsletter.
-Shelley has co-edited the books, Sociologists in Action: Sociology, Social Change and Social Justice (Sage, 2011, 2013) and Sociologists in Action on Inequalities: Race, Class, Gender and Sexuality (Sage 2014), and has recent publications in the International Journal for Scholarship of Teaching and Learning and College Teaching.
+Shelley is also involved in teaching and learning scholarship and has served on the Eastern Sociological Society's Committee on Undergraduate Education, and as past editor of the American Sociological Association's Teaching/Learning Matters newsletter.
+She has authored and edited books focused on leveraging sociological skills for social change, including The Engaged Sociologist: Connecting the Classroom to the Community (Sage, 2020), Sociologists in Action: Sociology, Social Change and Social Justice (Sage, 2011, 2013) and Sociologists in Action on Inequalities: Race, Class, Gender and Sexuality (Sage 2014).